The Detection Dancefloor: Why Some Alerts Matter More Than Others

 For incident responders, this creates a no-win scenario.
 Alerts may indicate that something happened, but not whether it represents meaningful misuse.

-Behavior-Based Detection: Spotting Deviations in Attacker Tradecraft
+Behavior-Based Threat Detection: Spotting Deviations in Attacker Tradecraft

-Behavior-based detection takes a different approach.
+Behavior-based threat detection takes a different approach.
 Instead of chaining events together, it looks at deviation from the baseline norm for the user/entity.
 Baselines take time to correlate (using previous logs or through pre-determined statistics) and alerts are generated when behavior falls outside of historical norms.
 So rather than asking “Did these things happen together?”, it asks “Is this activity consistent with historical norms?”

 In the example above, the alert is not based on a pre-defined attack chain but on a contextual anomaly.
 This makes behavior-based detection more resilient to new techniques and adjustments that would allow the activity to bypass correlation rules.
 It’s particularly effective in environments where attackers leverage known access or tooling.
-This makes behavior-based detection more resilient to:

 - Minor attacker adaptations